 No computers, no algorithms.
 Just a human and common sense.

 Every loan application submitted to Great Midwest Bank is reviewed by a local loan officer like Ginny, John, or Melissa.
 Sometimes, even Jon Reetz, Senior Vice President at Great Midwest Bank reviews loans.
 Honest.
-Each of our experienced and knowledgeable loan officers pour over loan applications and applies his or her own common sense to it.
+Each of our experienced and knowledgeable loan officers pours over loan applications and applies his or her own common sense to it.
 This personal – and human – approach to application review ensures we are always doing what’s right for our customers.

 Many customers come to us after being turned down for a loan by other banks or credit unions.
 Some are young adults with non-traditional forms of credit but with less-than-enough traditional credit.
 Others are entrepreneurs struggling to show a sustained income because clients can be slow to pay.
 The small snapshot bigger banks take of income aren’t enough to see that over the course of a year this self-employed go-getter does in fact earn a sizable income.
 These individuals want to buy a home and have adequate income to do it, but big banks and even credit unions wouldn’t necessarily qualify them for a loan because of their narrow view and reliance on computers and algorithms.